globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Reference**: *soil-conservation.json*

-% of applicable soil conservation practices used on the farm (of those listed)
+% of applicable soil conservation practices used on the farm (of those listed).

 **Soil conservation measures include**: